harbaum/MiSTeryNano/INSTALLATION_LINUX.md

 ### Step 3: Installation of the MCU firmware

-Release V1.2.0 of MiSTeryNano expects a [M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) to be used for USB connectivity and system control.
+Releases V1.2.0 and later of MiSTeryNano expects a [M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) to be used for USB connectivity and system control.
 The
 ```misterynano_fw_bl616_cfg.ini``` and ```misterynano_fw_bl616.bin```